JonD136/Dynamic-Web-Development-Servlet-JSP/README.md

 <b> DATABASE INFO: </b>

-I used XAMPP which allows me to start running Apache & MySQL.
+I used XAMPP that when installed, it allows me to start running Apache & MySQL.

 Once both are running, on MySQL I click on "Admin" which will bring me to "localhost/phpmyadmin/"